KiltedCode/khandaria-campaign/characters/idea-notes/barbarian.md

     - The barbarian is immune to the shaken and frightened conditions (but not the panicked condition).
 A barbarian must be at least 12th level to select this rage power.
 - sharpened accuracy
     - While in the accurate stance, the barbarian ignores the miss chance for concealment and treats total concealment as concealment.
 She also ignores cover penalties except those from total cover.
 A barbarian must have the accurate stance rage power and be at least 8th level to select this rage power.
-- internal fortitude
-    - While raging, the barbarian is immune to the sickened and nauseated conditions.
-A barbarian must be at least 8th level before selecting this rage power.
 - staggering drunk
     - While raging, a barbarian gains a +1 dodge bonus to AC against attacks of opportunity for each alcoholic drink she has consumed during her rage, to a maximum of +1 per four barbarian levels.
-- boasting taunt
+- Disruptive Rage
-    -  While raging, the barbarian can incite a creature to attack her by making an Intimidate check to demoralize.
-If the check succeeds, the target is also shaken as long as the barbarian is visible and raging or until it makes a melee attack against the barbarian.
-The barbarian receives a +2 circumstance bonus on this check for every alcoholic drink she has consumed during this rage.
-This is a language-dependent mind-affecting effect, and it relies on audible components.
-The barbarian must be at least 6th level to select this power.
+    - When raging, the barbarian gains Disruptive as a bonus feat.
+The barbarian must have the superstition rage power to select this rage power.
+A barbarian must be at least 8th level to select this rage power.
 - liquid courage
     -  While raging, the barbarian increases her morale bonus on saving throws against mind-affecting effects by +1 for each alcoholic drink she consumes during her rage, to a maximum of +1 increase per four barbarian levels.
 - increased damage reduction
     - The barbarian’s damage reduction increases by 2/— whenever she is raging.
 A barbarian can select this rage power up to three times.
 Its effects stack.
 A barbarian must be at least 8th level to select this rage power.
 - Renewed Vigor
     - As a standard action, the barbarian heals 1d8 points of damage + her Constitution modifier.
 For every 4 levels the barbarian has beyond 4th, the amount healed increases by 1d8 (to a maximum of 5d8 at 20th level).
 This ability can be used only once per day.
 The barbarian must be at least 4th level to select this rage power.
+- Eclipsing Rage
+    - While the barbarian is raging, the light level within 10 feet of her lowers by one step.
+She can’t decrease the light level below normal darkness with this ability.
+Multiple barbarians with this rage power don’t further reduce the light level.
+A barbarian must be at least 6th level to choose this rage power.
+- No Escape
+    - The barbarian can move up to double her base speed as an immediate action.
+She can use this ability only when an adjacent foe uses a withdraw action to move away from her.
+She must end her movement adjacent to the enemy that used the withdraw action.
+The barbarian provokes attacks of opportunity as normal during this movement.

 ### Feats